ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 - The Address and Data Length of the data must all be the same.
 - If the Address of the data is not continual, an Indirect Address can be used.
 - [Status Packet] will be returned in order, according to input ID in the [Instruction Packet].
-- Packet ID field : 0xFE (Broadcast ID)
+- The Packet ID must be 0xFE (Broadcast ID)

 ### Parameters